LeeviSuominen/Tappy-Plane/README.md

-# Tappy-Plane
+# Tappy Plane
 A knock off copy of Flappy Bird

 # Packages used
 Used Unity's new input system